ckattner/date_holidays-reader/README.md

     $ gem install date_holidays-reader

-If you are runnning a Linux or Mac OS X machine running a 64 x86 compatible processor then everything should work at this point.
+If you are running a Linux or Mac OS X machine running a x86-64](https://en.wikipedia.org/wiki/X86-64) compatible processor then everything should work at this point.
 If you are running a different OS, different processor, or would like to use Node directly then continue to the configuration section.

 ## Configuration

-This gem ships with pre-compiled wrapper programs for the date-holidays node module for Mac OS X and Linux running on 64 bit x86 processors.
+This gem ships with pre-compiled wrapper programs for the date-holidays Node module for Mac OS X and Linux running on [x86-64](https://en.wikipedia.org/wiki/X86-64) processors.
 If you are running on those architectures then no configuration is needed as one those binaries will be used by default.
 If the gem detects that you are running on a different architecture then it will attempt to use the version of Node.js in your path.
 In this case, you will need to install the [date-holidays Node module](https://github.com/commenthol/date-holidays) before using this gem.
 It is also possible to explicitly tell the gem where your Node.js binary is located:

 ```ruby
   DateHolidays::Reader::Config.node_path = '/path/to/your/version/of/node`